btexpress/.vim/README.md

 rm -rf .vim
 git clone git@github.com:btexpress/.vim.git
-			(or git clone https://github.com/btexpress/.vim.git) sed -i 's/^M//' .vim/symbolic-link-script
-sed -i 's/^M//' .vim/install-vundle-and-vim-plugins
+			(or git clone https://github.com/btexpress/.vim.git) sed -i 's/^M//' .vim/symbolic-link-script           (for MS Windows users using cygwin) sed -i 's/^M//' .vim/install-vundle-and-vim-plugins (for MS Windows users using cygwin) sh .vim/symbolic-link-script sh .vim/install-vundle-and-vim-plugins
-sh .vim/symbolic-link-script
-sh .vim/install-vundle-and-vim-plugins
 ```

+Two important points:
-Use 'https://github.com/btexpress/.vim.git' instead of 'git@github.com:btexpress/.vim.git' for "git clone" argument if you do NOT have ssh keys set up in github.com
+1. Use 'https://github.com/btexpress/.vim.git' instead of 'git@github.com:btexpress/.vim.git' for "git clone" argument if you do NOT have ssh keys set up in github.com

-You CANNOT cut and paste the '^M' (<ctrl>-m) in the 'sed' lines, though.
+1. You CANNOT cut and paste the '^M' characters in the 'sed' lines.
 You have to type it in manually.
 To enter '^M', type CTRL-V, then CTRL-M. That is, hold down the CTRL key then press V and M in succession.

 Here are links to all the plugins installed in this .vimrc: